-Subjects will be recruited through an institutional review-board approved advertisement that will be posted at UTMB, in local newspapers, and at social centers such as the library and recreation centers.
-We will also utilize university announcements, flyers, patient letters, and word of mouth.
+Subjects will be recruited through an institutional review-board approved advertisement that will be posted at UTMB, local newspapers, and social centers as the library, recreation centers, university announcements, flyers, and by word of mouth.
+Subjects will also be recruited by patient recruitment letters by mail, in-person at UTMB's outpatient clinics, by physician referral, on-line recruitment using UTMB's calendar, newsletters and websites, targeted Facebook and Twitter ads, and Trialfacts recruitment services.
+Referring providers sole responsibility is to refer potential subjects.
+Referring physicians will NOT be involved in recruitment, consenting or any other aspect of the study.
+They will only give us permission to contact any potential eligible patient in their care.
+Subjects will be met at the Institute for Translational Sciences- Clinical Research Center.
+Each subject will have a private room.
+The door will be closed during the consenting process.
+We will take all measures to ensure that subject privacy is maintained.
 After responding to ads, subjects will be pre-screened and asked to come in for a screening visit at the ITS-CRC.
+We will include all subjects who respond to our advertisement and invite them for a screening interview.
 If they qualify, they will be offered an opportunity to participate in the study.
 This will happen on a "first come first served" basis.
-We will study a normal healthy population between the ages of 60-85 representative of the ethnic makeup of the United States.
-Prior to screening at the ITS-CRC, subjects will be asked to provide informed consent.
-During the consenting process, each subject will have a private room.
-The door will be closed during the consenting process.
-We will take all measures to ensure that subject privacy is maintained.
-The details of the experimental procedures, including risks and benefits, will be explained by a research team member at the time of initial screening at the ITS-CRC.
+We will study a normal healthy population between the ages of 60-85 representative of the ethnic makeup of the United States. the details of the experimental procedures, including risks and benefits, will be explained by a research team member at the time of initial screening at the ITS-CRC.
 At this time, the subject will be given ample time to read the consent form, ask questions and discuss any concerns.
 After the subject has been satisfied, the subject will be given an opportunity to sign the consent form.
 At every study encounter, each subject will be asked if they are still willing to participate in the study.
 Each subject will be asked if they have any questions, concerns, complaints, or comments.
 If the subjects have any of those listed, they will be appropriately addressed by the PI.